 As the second quarter of 2022 proceeded, we began to see a little less of the commodity-centric and value-based performance from markets that was characteristic of the first quarter of the year.
 Instead that environment gave way to a broader risk-off sentiment that began to impact all risk assets as investors seemingly began to move to price in the increased risk of recession.
-Some of our protective assets within the Diversifiers component of the fund helped during the quarter, with the US rates volatility note again benefitting from additional volatility in US rates and making a meaningful positive contribution to fund level returns.
+Some of our protective assets within the Diversifiers component of the fund helped during the quarter, with the US rates volatility notes again benefitting from additional volatility in US rates and making a meaningful positive contribution to fund level returns.
 Our Nasdaq put option which expired in late April also provided support in the early part of the quarter and expired slightly in the money (index price below the strike on the put option).
+Finally, the commodity curve note we added late in the quarter to bolster our uncorrelated sources of return immediately made a positive contribution to the fund.

-Again, our holdings in Shell, BP, and Total contributed positively along with our commodity ETF exposure, but to a far lesser degree than in the first quarter.
+Again, our holdings in Shell and Total contributed positively along with our commodity ETF exposure, but to a far lesser degree than in the first quarter.
 We also had some support from more defensive names such as WEC Energy, Coca Cola, and resilient cosmetics retailer business Ulta Beauty.